EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

     has successfully terminated and the server also sends a list of windows currently open in the computer by specifying their name and ID.
 Otherwise, in case the server replies with false, an error message is sent and the connection will be closed by the server itself.
+An additional token is sent to keep the client logged in while the connection changes from TCP to UDP.

  3. The client now has to choose a window (or the whole desktop) by its ID and specify the video quality.
 If the window ID does not exist, the server closes the connection.
+The client also sends the token received from the server.

  4. The server sends the current window frame.